stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-Because I, as the person who introduced it, knew that if I said "platinum" or "plutonium" __[Tim and Bryn laugh]__ Bryn will be able to say, "Well boys, [__TIM:__ Well...] what are the actual properties?" so I said platanium.
+Because I, as the person who introduced it, knew that if I said "platinum" or "plutonium", __[Tim and Bryn laugh]__ Bryn will be able to say, "Well boys, [__TIM:__ Well...] what are the actual properties?" so I said plutanium.

 #### BRYN